CodeLaser/refactor/README.md

 See `DOCUMENTATION.md` for information about installation, and technical information related to configuring your projects.

 Watch videos at the [CodeLaser website](https://codelaser.io).

+## End User License agreement

+See `EULA.txt`.
+You must agree to this End User License Agreement to use the refactor server software.